Point Label Aware Superpixels for Multi-species Segmentation of Underwater Imagery: Related Work

 \section{Related Work}

-Automating the analysis of underwater imagery is an active field of research at the intersection of the computer vision, marine biology, and robotics communities \cite{alonso2019coralseg, pavoni2021taglab, song2021development}.
+Automating the analysis of underwater imagery is an active field of research at the intersection of computer vision, marine biology, and robotics \cite{alonso2019coralseg, pavoni2021taglab, song2021development}.
 Recently, there have been advances in the use of remotely operated vehicles \cite{sward2019systematic} and autonomous underwater vehicles \cite{dayoub2015robotic, bonin-font, shields2020towards} for performing marine surveys, mapping species of interest, and managing predators such as the Crown of Thorns starfish.
 Some robotic platforms have used deep learning for habitat or image classification on-board \cite{shields2020towards, gonzalez2020monitoring}.
-Arain \etal used semantic segmentation for obstacle detection \cite{arain2019improving}, however segmentation has not yet been widely used for on-board multi-species analysis of underwater imagery.
-This section reviews advances in the semantic segmentation of underwater imagery, recent approaches for training models from sparse labels and relevant superpixel algorithms.
+While Arain \etal used semantic segmentation for obstacle detection \cite{arain2019improving}, segmentation has not yet been widely used for on-board multi-species analysis of underwater imagery.
+This section reviews advances in the semantic segmentation of underwater imagery, weakly supervised approaches for point labels, and methods for augmenting point labels using superpixel algorithms.